Five Easy Pieces: Critical response

 Five Easy Pieces opened to positive reviews.
 It currently holds an 89% positive rating on online review aggregator Rotten Tomatoes, based on 55 reviews, with an average rating of 8.60/10.
 The site's consensus states: "An important touchstone of the New Hollywood era, Five Easy Pieces is a haunting portrait of alienation that features one of Jack Nicholson's greatest performances."

-Roger Ebert gave the film four out of four stars, describing it as "one of the best American films" and "a masterpiece of heartbreaking intensity" and deeming Bobby Dupea "one of the most unforgettable characters in American movies."
+Roger Ebert gave the film four out of four stars, describing it as "one of the best American films" and "a masterpiece of heartbreaking intensity", and deeming Bobby Dupea "one of the most unforgettable characters in American movies."
 Ebert named it the best film of 1970, and later added it to his "Great Movies" list.

-In a mixed review, critic John Simon criticized Five Easy Pieces for its "pretentiousness" but praised the performances of Karen Black, Lois Smith, and Billy Green Bush.
+In a mixed review, critic John Simon criticized the film for "pretentiousness" but praised the performances of Karen Black, Lois Smith, and Billy Green Bush.

-The February 2020 issue of New York Magazine lists Five Easy Pieces as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York magazine listed Five Easy Pieces among "The Best Movies That Lost Best Picture at the Oscars."

-In 2022 retrospective review, Polish writer Jacek Szafranowicz called the film "flawless" and "one of the masterpieces of the New Hollywood era".
+In a 2022 retrospective review, Polish writer Jacek Szafranowicz called the film "flawless" and "one of the masterpieces of the New Hollywood era".